danieloneill/jsidbi/README.md

 ### query.seek(row:number):bool
 Move to a specific row within the result set.
 If successful, returns true.
 Otherwise, false.

-### query.value(column:number):<mixed>
+### query.value(column:number):&lt;mixed&gt;
 Return the value at the specified column index in the currently selected row.

  * NULL field values will be returned as a Null value.
  * Integers will be converted to "long long", or a signed 64-bit integer, before being returned as a JSI Number.
  * Floating point and double precision are treated as doubles.
  * Binary data and strings are returned as normal, but be mindful that JSI is (currently) not 100% unicode safe.
  * Datetime will be returned as seconds since UNIX epoch.

+### query.toArray(options:object):array
+Return an array of results as defined by "options", or all results if not specified.

+Options can contain the following parameters:
+ * first:number - The index of the first record to return.
+Defaults to 0.
+ * last:number - The index of the last record to return.
+Defaults to the last row in the set.
+ * format:string - How to format the rows in the result set.
+Currently, the only option is "object", and is (oddly enough) also the default.